For founders

 Can I share saves with a team?

 Yes.
-Share selected posts through collections without exposing the entire vault.
+Share selected posts through collections or Spaces without exposing the entire vault.

 Can I organize saves by startup project?